 - Free Agents – Students who do not have a team to join can sign up on the free agent list and can be selected by captains of other teams.

 Free Agent Players

 For those looking to play on an Intramural team or dual event but do not have enough players to form their team or are looking to join a team should sign up as a free agent for that event.
 Free agents may be placed on teams who are looking for extra players.
 To sign up as a free agent, go to the registration page and follow the directions.

 Intramurals is pleased to offer its general programming free to current students of Georgia State University.
 Faculty and staff of Georgia State University receive intramurals free that are run on our campus, but events that take place at rented facilities (e.g. golf, bowling, etc) will require a fee.
 Golf tournaments may require a fee for use of carts and practice balls for all participants.

 Team sports/events may require a forfeit fee.
-Please see section below on forfeit fees.
+Please see section under ‘Contest Procedures’ on forfeit fees for more information.

 Sign Up Procedures